 Islanders riding IIya Sorokin in goal during their playoff push

-The Islanders, in a desperate battle for a playoff spot, do not have back-to-back games until March 14-15 in Los Angeles and Anaheim and play just seven games in the first 20 days of March.
-So Sorokin can both get his rest and play a lot.
+The Islanders, in a desperate battle for a playoff spot, do not have back-to-back games until March 14-15 in Los Angeles and Anaheim and will play only seven games in the first 20 days of March.
+Sorokin can both get his rest and play a lot.

 “It’s a challenge right now for Varly, having not played, there’s no question about it,” Lambert said.
 “I reach back on his professionalism and his ability to prepare.
 So we’re counting on that.”